 Youth Outdoor Adventure Program (YOAP)

-For more than twenty years Joshua Creek Ranch has been among the premier hunting lodges in the world.
+For more than twenty-five years Joshua Creek Ranch has been among the premier hunting lodges in the world.
 The staff at Joshua Creek is committed to excellence and passionate about hunting birds and deer.
 Instilling a like passion in youngsters is the foundation for the Youth Outdoor Adventure Program (YOAP) initiated in 1993.
 That program has been primarily focused on introducing youngsters to the world of shooting and hunting in a safe, responsible, ethical way.
 Through the years many YOAPers have expressed a desire for more focus on hunting and the opportunity to develop sporting skills at a more advanced level.
 From that, YOAP EXTREME was launched in 2013.

 YOAPERS will hone their shotgunning skills under professional instructors at various activities including wobble trap, our world class sporting clays course and even with live birds.